openghg/openghg/README.md

 ## Use HUGS

 A simple graphical interface to the HUGS service is available in the `HGUS_interface.ipynb` notebook within the `user/notebooks` directory.
 Please scroll down until you see the 'Scroll to here' text and then do Cell -> Run All Above from the toolbar.
 A simple GUI that allows interaction with functions running on the cloud should appear.

-### Clearing Datasources

-Please remember to click the `Clear Datasources` button before uploading the BSD and HFD data files.
-This must be done as Datasources are still being assigned random UUIDs.
-This leads to the same data being written to multiple Datasources and errors when recombining data.
-This will be fixed with the assignment of fixed UUIDs for specific Datasources.